 How to Teach Syllables

-Explain what syllables are
+First, explain what syllables are

 Basically, a syllable is a single vowel sound in a word.
 This can be confusing for kids because they will want to count the number of vowels they see in a written word.
 This will take some practice, but it is important to help kids understand that syllables are not single vowels; they are single vowel sounds.
 Try demonstrating this with a word like “beautiful”.
 There are five vowels, but when you listen closely, there are three vowel sounds.